-Increased participation continues to be realized in the Impaired Driving Deterrence Program (IDDP) and Special Traffic Enforcement Program (STEP) with nearly every agency in the urban population centers (both cities and counties) represented in the programs.
+Consistent participation continues to be realized in the Impaired Driving Deterrence Program (IDDP) and Special Traffic Enforcement Program (STEP) with nearly every agency in the urban population centers (both cities and counties) represented in the programs.
 The national mobilizations of Click it or Ticket (CIOT) and Drunk Driving.
 Over the Limit.
-Under Arrest. have benefited from greater participation of local agencies and targeted media campaigns.
-The targeted media include paid television and radio advertisements and utilization of on-line media
+Under Arrest, have benefited from greater participation of local agencies and targeted media campaigns.
+The targeted media include paid television and radio advertisements and utilization of on-line media.

-The Kansas Traffic Records Coordinating Committee and statewide Traffic Records Strategic Plan are crucial in determining potential areas for improvement in traffic record information collection, analysis and dissemination as we move forward.
+The Kansas Traffic Records Coordinating Committee and statewide Traffic Records Strategic Plan are crucial in determining potential areas for improvement in traffic record information collection, analysis and dissemination.
+Local law enforcement agencies have partnered with KDOT in preparation and transmission of electronic data.
+This partnership will assist in improved data collection and ultimately allow for improved and an even greater targeting of specific problems and programs.

 Kansas has clearly experienced a downward trend in the crash rate, fatal crash rate and injury crash rate over the last three decades, in spite of the increasing number of drivers and vehicles on the road.
-Utilizing 2004 to 2008 data, the baseline for this plan is 1.51.
+Utilizing 2004 to 2008 data, the fatal/VMT rate baseline for this plan is 1.51.